Operation Red Wings: Aftermath

 Ahmad Shah and his group recovered a large amount of weapons, ammunition, and other materials, including three SOPMOD M4 Carbines fitted with M203 40mm grenade launchers, a ruggedized laptop with an intact hard drive containing maps of embassies in Kabul, night-vision devices, and a sniper spotting scope, among other items from the Navy SEAL reconnaissance and surveillance team, items which they could then use against American, Coalition, and Afghan government entities.
 Shah had two videographers with him during the ambush and As-Sahab Media released their video of the ambush and images of the items recovered from the SEALs.

 A large amount of resources were devoted to the search, rescue, and recovery operations of Red Wings II.
 As a result, Ahmad Shah and his men left the region and regrouped in Pakistan.
 During the following weeks of Red Wings II, ground units of 2/3 undertook a number of patrols, as did members of the Afghan National Army, Army Special Operations units, and Navy Special Operations units.
 These "presence operations" achieved the goal of disrupting ACM activity but at great cost, and upon the exfiltration of troops, Ahmad Shah and his reinforced cell were able to return to the area weeks later.

 Significant international media attention was focused on the ambush and the MH-47 shootdown.
 The size of Shah's group increased as additional fighters joined his ranks.
 With the withdrawal of American and Coalition troops at the end of Red Wings II, Shah and his group were able to return to the Kunar Province and begin attacks again.
 Some survivors from the rescue mission, Operation Red Wings II, have reported suffering from PTSD.

 The "sequel" to the original mission, Operation Red Wings, was Operation Whalers, which 2/3 planned and executed in August 2005.
-Ahmad Shah's group in Kunar Province was neutralized, and Shah was seriously wounded during Operation Whalers weeks later in August 2005.
+During Operation Whalers, Shah's group in Kunar Province was neutralized, and Shah was seriously wounded.
 In April 2008, Shah was killed during a shootout with Pakistani police in the Khyber-Pakhtunkhwa.